binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Infrastructure and Configuration Management

 Storing infrastructure and configuration as code is an effective measure for many mundane tasks that people may still be performing that are prone to human error.
-This means we can sequence specific processes, debug them, source control them, and achieve repeatable processes that are far less likely to have security defects in them, providied that the automation is written by people who are sufficiently skilled and knowledgeable of the security topics involved.
+This means we can sequence specific processes, debug them, source control them, and achieve repeatable processes that are far less likely to have security defects in them.
+This is provided that the automation is written by people who are sufficiently skilled and knowledgeable of the security topics involved.
 This also has the positive side effect of speeding processes up.

-When an artifact is deployed, how do you know that it will perform the same in production that it did in development?
-That is what a staging environment is for.
-A staging environment will never be exactly the same as production unless your infrastructure is codified, this is another place where containers can help.
-Using containers, you can test the new software anywhere and it will run the same, providing its environment is identical to what you ship.
+When an artefact is deployed, how do you know that it will perform the same in production when it did in development?
+This is what a staging environment is for.
+A staging environment will never be exactly the same as production unless your infrastructure is codified.
+This is another place where containers can help.
+With using containers, you can test the new software anywhere and it will run the same, providing its environment is identical to what you ship.

 The container goes from the developer's machine once tested, to the staging environment, then to production.
-The staging environment in this case is less important than it used to be, and is just responsible for testing your infrastructure, which should all be built from source controlled infrastructure as code, so it is guaranteed to be repeatable.
+The staging environment in this case is less important than it used to be, and is just as responsible for testing your infrastructure.
+All of this should of been built from source controlled infrastructure as code, so it is guaranteed to be repeatable.

 1. Pick off repetitious, boring, prone-to-human-error and easily automatable tasks that your team(s) have been doing.
 Script and source control them
-    * **Configuration management**: One of the grass root types of tooling options required here is a configuration management tool.
+    * **Configuration management**: One of the grassroot types of tooling options required here is a configuration management tool.
 I have found Ansible to be excellent.
 If you use Docker containers, most of the configuration management is already taken care of in the [`Dockerfile`](#vps-countermeasures-docker-the-dDefault-user-is-root).
 The [`docker-compose.yml`](#nodegoat-docker-compose.yml) file, orchestration platforms and tooling take us to "infrastructure as code"
     * **Infrastructure management**: Terraform is one of the tools that can act as a simple version control for cloud infrastructure.
 One of my co-hosts (lead host Robert Blumen) on Software Engineering Radio ran an excellent [podcast on Terraform](http://www.se-radio.net/2017/04/se-radio-episode-289-james-turnbull-on-declarative-programming-with-terraform/)
     * Ultimately we want to achieve the maturity where we can have an entire front-end and back-end (if Web) deployment automated.
 There are many things this depends on.
 A deployment must come from a specific source branch that is production-ready.
-A production-ready branch is labeled as such because another branch leading into it has passed all the quality checks mentioned in the Agile Development and Practises subsection in the Process and Practises chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers/), as well as [continuous integration](https://blog.binarymist.net/2014/02/22/automating-specification-by-example-for-net/)
+A production-ready branch is labelled as such because another branch leading into it has passed all the quality checks mentioned in the Agile Development and Practises subsection in the Process and Practises chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers/), as well as [continuous integration](https://blog.binarymist.net/2014/02/22/automating-specification-by-example-for-net/)
-2. Once a few of the above tasks are done, start stringing them together in pipelines
+2. Once a few of the above tasks are done, you can start stringing them together in pipelines
 3. Schedule execution of any/all of the above

 ### AWS